-11.24 And Nahor lived twenty nine years.

-And he fathered Terah himself. את
+Gen. 11:24 And Nahor lived twenty nine years.
+And he fathered Terah himself את.

-Terah - meaning uncertain
+Terah - meaning uncertain.

-11.25 And Nahor lived

-after fathering Terah himself את
+Gen. 11:25 And Nahor lived after fathering Terah himself את nineteen years and one hundred years.

-nineteen years

-and one hundred years.
+And he fathered sons and daughters.

-11.26 And Terah lived seventy years.

-And he fathered
+Gen. 11:26 And Terah lived seventy years.
+And he fathered Abram himself את

-Abram himself, את

-Nahor himself, את

-and Haran himself. את
+Nahor himself את, and Haran himself את.

-Abram means exalted father

-Haran means mountaineer; their mountains
+Abram means exalted father.
+Haran means mountaineer; their mountains.
 Note the shift in the records.
 We've now reached the first mention of Abram, and it is his specific lineage that now becomes central to the text.
 There are some qualifying details inserted to help establish the proper perspective for the next section.

-11.27 And these are the genereations of Terah.
+Gen. 11:27 And these are the generations of Terah.
+Terah fathered Abram himself את, Nahor himself את, and Haran himself את.

-Terah fathered

-Abram himself, את

-Nahor himself, את

-and Haran himself. את

-And Haran fathered
+And Haran fathered Lot himself את.

-Lot himself. את

-Lot means veiled, covering
+Lot means veiled, covering.

-11.28 And Haran died in the presence of his father, Terah, in the land of his birth, in Ur of the Chaldeans.
+Gen. 11:28 And Haran died in the presence of his father, Terah, in the land of his birth, in Ur of the Chaldeans.

 This verse presents another first.
 It tells us Haran died, but not in a normal manner.
 The text literally says "over before the face" of his father.
-This phrasing normally suggests "against", not prior to.
+This phrasing normally suggests "against", not in front of.

 While we don't know exactly what took place it appears he may have even been put to death at his father's direction.
 From this we know that he never left Ur.

 Ur means flame or light.
 Chaldeans means astrologers, wise men.
+The Chaldeans are also known as The Kasdim.

-11.29 And Abram and Nahor took for themselves wives.
-The name of Abram's wife was Sarai, and the name of Nahor's wife was Milkah. the daughter of Haran.
+Gen. 11:29 And Abram and Nahor took for themselves wives.
+The name of Abram's wife was Sarai, and the name of Nahor's wife was Milkah, the daughter of Haran.
 He was the father of Milkah and the father of Yiskah.

 In v.
-31 the first references is made to a "bride".
+31 the first references are made to a "bride".
 That is the correct translation of the term, rather than "daughter-in-law".

 This is the first Scriptural reference to the concept.
 Hence, from here on we can use the term "wife".
 But we still do not have any information on the concept of a "marriage" other than this.

 Sarai means chief person; my princess.
 Milkah means queen.

-Yiskah means to watch, observant
+Yiskah means to watch, observant.

-11.30 And Sarai was sterile.
+Gen. 11:30 And Sarai was sterile.
 For her there was no child.

-11.31 And Terah took his son.

-Abram himself, את

-and Lot himself, את

-son of Haran.

-his son's son,

-and Sarai herself, את

-his son Abram's bride.
+Gen. 11:31 And Terah took his son, Abram himself את, and Lot himself את, son of Haran, his son's son, and Sarai herself את, his daughter-in-law, wife of Abram.

-And they went out

-with he himself את

-from Ur of the Chaldeans going to the land of Kena'an.
+And they went out with he himself את from Ur of the Chaldeans, going to the land of Kena'an.
 And they went as far as Haran.
 And they settled down in that place.

-11.32 And the days of Terah

-were five years

-and two hundred years.
+Gen. 11:32 And the days of Terah were five years and two hundred years.
 And Terah died at Haran.

 Terah had set out to go to the land of Kena'an.
 But he never made it that far.
 Abram and Lot are close, and it will be these two and their families who enter that land.

 We should also note the record of the longevity of those listed above.
 It's evident that they were not limited to 120 years, as many have claimed happened after the flood, and as a result of YAHWEH's specific words concerning this time period.

 Once again we have evidence that that period related to the time left before the flood came, time during which Noah prepared the container.